 What is World Fish Migration Day?

 Love is expressed in many forms.
 Even fish display some forms of love!
 In fact, we have more in common with fish than we think.
 Love helps us in our goal of connecting fish, rivers and people.
 So, let's celebrate the global love we have for our fish and rivers.
 By working together we create a greater driving force to raise awareness, share ideas and secure commitments.
 Love flows!

 What is a Migratory Fish?

-Migratory fishes are fishes that swim short or long distances daily, yearly or annually, as a way to complete their life cycle, feed and / or make love!
+Migratory fishes are fishes that swim short or long distances from daily to annually, as a way to complete their life cycle, feed and / or make love!
 Some migratory fishes migrate up and down rivers, others between rivers and oceans, and others across the oceans.
 Some migratory fish species you may know?
 Salmon migrate up rivers as adults to spawn in the same river they were born.
 On the flipside, freshwater eels are born in the ocean but migrate epic distances to carry their lives in rivers.
 Bullsharks migrate up rivers and back through the oceans to breed and feed!
 And there are many more examples of migratory fishes!
 Check out our downloads page for some cool fish fact sheets!
 Learn about their migratory routes and about some species you may have never even heard of!

 Why celebrate World Fish Migration Day?